Quirky Canoo EVs set for Oklahoma production in 2022, subscription model played down

 California-based Canoo announced on Thursday that it plans to use Netherlands’ VDL Nedcar as its contract manufacturing partner.
 Even more importantly, perhaps, in an event running through much about the company’s business model and intended products, it covered the present state of its much-evolved business model.

-Nedcar has already been working with Canoo on manufacturability and product planning, will oversee production of the fully electric $34,750 Lifestyle Vehicle in Oklahoma for the U.S. and Europe.
+Nedcar has already been working with Canoo on manufacturability and product planning, will oversee production of the fully electric $34,750 Lifestyle Vehicle as a production facility is established in Oklahoma for the U.S. and Europe.

 Canoo naked skateboard platform